satyamlal/InnerBrain/README.md

-# InnerBrain
+# SecondBrain

 [![Open Source](https://img.shields.io/badge/license-MIT-blue.svg)]()

-**InnerBrain is a lightweight, open source link vault that lets you save and categorize all your favorite resources—websites, YouTube videos, Instagram/Facebook reels, articles, podcasts, and more—in one place.**
+**SecondBrain is a lightweight, open source link vault that lets you save and categorize all your favorite resources—websites, YouTube videos, Instagram/Facebook reels, articles, podcasts, and more—in one place.**

 ## Tech Stack